 Can vegans eat shrimp?

 The answer is definitely no!
-Shrimps are invertebrate animals and not plants.
-I know there is little scientific information available about them but that does not mean they do not feel (which is most vegans’ explanation for eating them).
+Shrimps are invertebrate animals, not plants.
+I know there is little scientific information available about them, but that does not mean they do not feel pain (which is most vegans’ explanation for eating them).
 A vegan diet does not include any kind of animal whatsoever.

-People decide to take on a vegan path for different reasons.
-Some religious, some for health reasons, others for environment conservation reasons, and others because they have compassion for animals.
-However, this does not mean that certain animals are vegan for some but not for others just because they fit in their reasoning.
+People decide to take on a vegan path for different reasons—some religious, some for health reasons, others for environmental conservation, and others because they have compassion for animals.
+However, this does not mean that certain animals are vegan for some but not for others just because they fit their reasoning.

 Reasons why shrimps are not vegan